Eritrea accused of starting offensive on Ethiopia's Tigray

 Eritrean forces fought on the side of Ethiopian federal troops in Tigray when war started in November 2020.
 Eritrean forces were implicated in some of the worst atrocities committed in the conflict — charges they deny.
 The war reignited in August after a lull in fighting earlier this year.

-The conflict is estimated to have killed tens of thousands of people and left millions without basic services for well over a year.
+“They are extremely concerning, and we condemn it,” Mike Hammer said of the troop movements.
+“All external foreign actors should respect Ethiopia’s territorial integrity and avoid fueling the conflict.”

+He reiterated a call for the warring sides to enter into talks saying that “there is no military solution to the conflict.”

-Inside Tigray, millions of residents are still largely cut off from the world.
+Inside Tigray now, millions of residents are still largely cut off from the world.
 Communications and banking services are severed, and their restoration has been a key demand in mediation efforts.

+The full-blown entry of Eritrea into the Tigray war looks set to complicate any peace efforts between Tigrayan leaders and Ethiopian Prime Minister Abiy Ahmed, who mended ties with Eritrea as soon as he rose to power in 2018.

+But that rapprochement was viewed suspiciously by Tigrayan authorities, for whom Eritrean President Isaias Afwerki remains a foe two decades after Ethiopia and Eritrea fought a bloody border war.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.